Code-Institute-Submissions/Dhruvesh48-tic-tac-toe/README.md

 - The turns will be random so computer can go first
 - Player will be allowed to play against other players
 - It will track the score of the players if players restart the game
+- it will check the input of user name to prevent irrelevant names

 ---